Last update 29 Aug 2025

 Cav2.2 blockers(Voltage-gated N-type calcium channel alpha-1B subunit blockers)

-Login to view First Approval Timeline
+Login to view timeline

 Molecular FormulaC22H27ClN2O4S